SRXDModdingGroup/SRXDVisualsProjectTemplate/README.md

 ### Creating a New Visual Element

 - Create a new folder in the Bundles folder to contain the assets for your visual element
-- Duplicate the VisualsSceneTemplate prefab and place it in your new folder.
-Name it Scene
-- Open your scene prefab and add visual objects under the Visuals gameObject
+- Create a new folder in the Scripts folder to contain any scripts used by your visual element
-- Place an instance of your scene prefab into the scene hierarchy.
-Ensure that the instance's transform is all 0 for position and rotation, and all 1 for scale
+- Create a new GameObject in your scene.
+Ensure that the prefab's transform is all 0 for position and rotation, and all 1 for scale
+- Add the VisualsEventReceiver script to your GameObject
+- Drag the GameObject into your new assets folder to create a prefab
-- Press Play to enter the game view and see a preview of how the scene will appear in-game
+- After adding visuals to your prefab, press Play to enter the game view and see a preview of how the scene will appear in-game

-### Adding Visuals Controllers

-- Visuals controllers are scripts that can listen for events and properties in order to synchronize visual effects with gameplay
-- To add a new controller, create an empty gameObject under the Controllers gameObject in your scene prefab
-- Attach a script that derives from VisualsController to this gameObject (a few controller scripts are provided by SRXDCustomVisuals.Behaviors and have names ending with "Controller")
-- Assign target visuals to this controller and tweak its parameters to your liking
-- Go to the VisualElement script at the root of your scene prefab and add a new mapping for the event or property that you want to access the new controller
-- Assign your controller to the mapping's Target.
-Enter the name of the controller action or property that you want the mapping to control
-- Press Play to enter the game view.
-Click the buttons and toggles on the left side to simulate in-game events and properties

 ### Building AssetBundles and Adding Them to SRXD

-- Right click inside the folder containing your scene prefab and select Create > Visuals Module, name it Module
-- Add an element entry to the module and assign your scene prefab to it.
-Set Root to 0 if you want the scene to be anchored to the world in-game, or 1 if you want it to be anchored to the camera (1 is recommended)
-- Assign an asset bundle to both your scene and your module (at the bottom of the Inspector)
+- Select your prefab asset and assign an asset bundle at the bottom of the inspector
 - Open the AssetBundle Browser (Window > AssetBundle Browser) and click Build
-- All AssetBundles will be built to
+- By default, all AssetBundles will be built to
   - ```<Project Folder>/AssetBundles/StandaloneWindows```
-- Copy both the asset bundle file and manifest file for each bundle to the AssetBundles folder in your customs folder
+- Copy both the asset bundle file and manifest file for each bundle to the AssetBundles folder in your plugins folder
-- Create a new .json file in the Backgrounds folder in your customs folder.
-Add the following (you may omit the reference to the "common" bundle if you did not use any assets from it):
+- Create a new .json file in the Backgrounds folder in your plugins folder.
+Add the following:

 ```json
 {